-We could talk about poor test scores on math and science tests which exclude many of our students from STEM careers.
+We could talk about poor test scores on math and science tests which exclude many students from STEM careers.

-We could talk about classrooms where our students shiver through the winter and swelter through every heat wave.
+We could talk about classrooms where our students shiver through the winter and swelter through heat waves.

-We could talk about the poor air quality and inadequate ventilation which can reduce student achievement and trigger asthma attacks.
+We could talk about the poor air quality and inadequate ventilation which can reduce student achievement and trigger asthma.

-But why not study and solve these problems instead?
-Isn’t that more fun?
+But why not give our students a chance to study and solve these problems instead?
+Isn’t that more interesting and productive?

-Finally, we post videos and resources on local environmental issues, enabling students to hear testimony, witness protests, and read reports and studies on local issues.
+Finally, we post videos and resources on local environmental issues so students can hear testimony, witness protests, and read studies on local issues.

 Please contact us if you have any questions or wish to collaborate on projects together.